 Welcome to Hungarian University of Agriculture and Life Sciences - MATE.
-Hereunder, the necessary information about your stay and living as well as your studies in Hungary is shared.
+Hereunder, the necessary information is shared about your stay and living as well as your studies in Hungary.

-Welcome information with active links sent via Dream Apply to SH, DFP, SCYP students, in an email to MISP, FAO, Erasmus emPLANT+ students and self-financed students on 7th August, 2021.
+Welcome information with active links sent via Dream Apply to SH, SCYP students, in an email to DFP, MISP, FAO, DAFM, Erasmus emPLANT+ students and self-financed students at the beginning of August, 2022.

 ARRIVAL IN HUNGARY

 Please note that the academic year starts on 5th September 2022 with our Orientation Week.
 Classes for 1st year students only start on 12th September.